DomoApps/vite-react-template/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.
-You will also see any lint errors in the console.
+You will also see lint errors, if any, in the console.

+### `pnpm build`

+Builds the app for production to the `build` folder.

+Prettier is used in the project to auto-format your code, and eslint is used to maintain code rules.
+Both scripts are run before every build, along with any unit tests present.

 ### `pnpm test`

 Launches the test runner in watch mode.
 See the section about [writing tests](https://vitest.dev/guide/#writing-tests) for more information.

-### `pnpm build`

-Builds the app for production to the `build` folder.

 ### `pnpm storybook`

 Starts up a storybook server to host any components that have been generated with a storybook file.

-More on how to set up stories at: https://storybook.js.org/docs/writing-stories#default-export
+More on how to set up stories at: https://storybook.js.org/docs/writing-stories#defining-stories

+## git hooks

+Husky is used to provide access to git hooks.
+The `prepare` script runs automatically the first time the project is set up via a package manager.

+Husky and lint-staged are used to run scripts during certain stages of git commits.
+For example, running `git commit` will trigger a `pre-commit` and a `post-commit`.

+You can disable husky by removing the `.husky` folder from your project and the `hooksPath` property from your `.git/config` file.
+After that, you can remove the `husky` and `lint-staged` packages from your project, as well as the `prepare` script and `lint-staged` properties from `package.json`.

+## Additional notes

+- The base manifest and thumbnail files are provided in the `public` folder.
+- To add a new entry for specific manifest overrides use `da` (`da manifest my-instance "This is my instance override"` )
+- The proxy server is set up with [@domoinc/ryuu-proxy](https://www.npmjs.com/package/@domoinc/ryuu-proxy) for local development to your domo instance.